Emergency Preparedness and Response — Certificate

 |EMPR 526||Public Health Issues in Emergency Preparedness and Response||3|

 |EMPR 540||Seminars in Emergency Preparedness and Response||3|

 |RELT 518||Adventist Heritage and Health||1|

 Normal time to complete the program

-1 year based on less than full-time enrollment
+1 year based on less than half-time enrollment